kreyzeguillian/ECE_2112_Exploratory-Data-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/dd61e8ab-e303-4118-9eb1-9a44849250df)

 ***Exploration Question 5.1 Examine the correlation between streams and musical attributes like bpm, danceability_%, and energy_%.
 Which attributes seem to influence streams the most?
 Having correlation coefficients of -0.11, both danceability and speechiness have the highest influence on streams.
-However, this is an inversely proportional relationship due to the coefficIents being negative.
-Aside from these two, the other columns seems to not have much of an influence compared the two.***
+However, this is an inversely proportional relationship with streams due to the coefficIents being negative.
+Aside from these two, the other columns seems to not have much of an influence.***

 The following plots a heatmap of the columns *"danceability_%"*, *"valence_%"*, *"energy_%"*, and *"acousticness_%"*: